<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Head off winter burn with these tips:

 What to do if your arborvitae is turning brown?
-Your best defense against brown arborvitae is having a healthy plant in the first place so it can survive tough conditions.
+Your best defense against brown arborvitae is having a healthy plant in the first place, so it can survive tough conditions.

 A good plant health care program is your arborvitae’s best friend, offering food and fixes for every pesky problem.
-Get your plant pride back with the best Idaho Falls and Boise plant health care services.
+Get your plant pride back with the best Idaho Falls plant health care services.

 Are Your Shrubs Ready for a New Best Friend?

-That gives you extra peace of mind — choose an Idaho Falls or Boise professional lawn care service that bundles your yard’s most-needed treatments into one convenient, no-fuss plan, plus know your valuable shrubs are getting the nourishing nutrients they need to thrive, and treatment for the pesky insects that love to attack them.
+That gives you extra peace of mind — choose an Idaho Falls professional lawn care service that bundles your yard’s most-needed treatments into one convenient, no-fuss plan, plus know your valuable shrubs are getting the nourishing nutrients they need to thrive, and treatment for the pesky insects that love to attack them.

 Image Source: Spider Mites, Mulch